|Background art by Robby-Robert. Paul Morrow, Victor Bergman, and David Kano courtesy of ITC.|

 Murphy nodded.
 “Excellent!
 All right, people, let’s get this day started right.”

 “Um, Lt.
-Hansen, I wanted ta apologize ta ye for what happened last night,” he began.
+Seven, I wanted ta apologize ta ye for what happened last night,” he began.
 “I should not have done what I did.”

 “Aye, ‘tis true, but it was still out of line,” he replied.
 “Especially in light of what our feline friend said about us.”